vairanyaofficial/Vairanya/DEPLOYMENT.md

 4. **Image Optimization**: Configured for external domains (Firebase, ImgBB, etc.)
 5. **Rate Limiting**: Admin login and order creation are rate-limited
 6. **Health Check**: Monitor `/api/health` for service status
+7. **NODE_ENV Warning**: If you see "NODE_ENV was incorrectly set to 'development'" warning in Vercel:
+   - This happens if `NODE_ENV` is manually set in Vercel environment variables
+   - **Fix**: Remove `NODE_ENV` from Vercel environment variables (Vercel automatically manages it)
+   - The warning is harmless - Vercel correctly overrides it to "production", but removing the manual setting will eliminate the warning

 ## Build Output
 - Total Routes: 75+